Rye Country Day School had its beginnings in 1869.

-A group of local parents, wishing to improve the quality of education available for their daughters, contacted Mrs. Susan J. Life and her husband the Reverend William Life, who ran a small school in Pennsylvania.
+Wishing to improve the quality of education available for their daughters, a group of local parents contacted Mrs. Susan J. Life and her husband, the Reverend William Life, who ran a small school in Pennsylvania.
 The Lifes came to Rye and established The Rye Female Seminary under the direction of Mrs. Life.
-During its first year - 1869 - sixty students (25 boarders and 35 day students) enrolled in The Seminary, which was located on the present school property on Grandview Avenue.
+During its first year, 1869, 60 students (25 boarders and 35 day students) enrolled in The Seminary, which was located on the present school property on Grandview Avenue.

-Additional property was acquired, buildings were constructed and roads moved, all with the help of many generous friends, families and alumni.
-The appearance of the campus today is not one that the Lifes or the Misses Stowe would have recognized.
+Additional property was acquired, buildings were constructed, and roads moved, all with the help of many generous friends, families, and alumni.
+The appearance of the campus today is not one that the Lifes or the Stowe sisters would have recognized.
 Each generation that has passed through has added its mark and improved the facility to meet its particular needs.
-From the construction of the Main Building in 1924, to the additions of the Pinkham Building and the La Grange Field House in the sixties, the Dunn Performing Arts Center in the eighties, the new Lower School classrooms, new dining center and the unveiling of the Athletic Center in the early two-thousands, the turf athletic fields in 2006, the expansion of the Pinkham building to include Memorial Hall in 2010, and the most recent addition of the Cohen Center of the Creative Arts set to open in 2018, the Rye Country Day campus has kept pace with the needs of its community.
-Today students in grades pre-kindergarten through twelve enjoy a state-of-the-art facility while remaining fully conversant with the traditions and expectations of the School's founders.
+From the construction of the Main Building in 1924, to the additions of the Pinkham Building and the La Grange Field House in the sixties; the Dunn Performing Arts Center in the eighties; the new Lower School classrooms, new dining center, and the Athletic Center in the early two-thousands; the turf athletic fields in 2006; the expansion of the Pinkham building to include Memorial Hall in 2010; and the most recent addition of the Cohen Center of the Creative Arts, the Rye Country Day campus has kept pace with the needs of its community.
+Today, students in Pre-kindergarten through Grade 12 enjoy a state-of-the-art facility while remaining fully conversant with the traditions, values, and expectations of the School's founders.